samsergey/formica/README.md

  4) handy tools to operate with **monads**,

- 5) easy to use contract-based type system.
+ 5) easy to use contract-based type system,

  6) a lot of functional programming tools: memoization, generalized composition, combinators and functionals.